 For example, Alibaba’s blockchain-based pilot project to fight fake food and counterfeit products is a smash, we can easily look beyond dangerous food and faux luxury items, with similar systems being used to detect fraud in the fintech software development sector.
 It’s clear to see that Porsche is already pushing competitors to follow blockchain-inspired digital transformation trend, with companies like ZF, the UBS bank, and IBM working on the Car eWallet, which enables secure transactions at charging stations, in car parks and at toll stations.

 Not only do competitors jump on the blockchain trend, they approach blockchain in different ways.
 For instance, Visa is already inspiring others in its niche to benefit from blockchain innovations.
+UNICEF invested in a group of startups dedicated to utilize blockchain for nonprofits.
 IBM with a network of banks have begun using digital currency and blockchain software for cross-border money transfers in the South Pacific.
 Mastercard is opening up its blockchain banks and merchants as an alternative payment method.
 Both companies offering fintech services are sure it will help users cut costs of sending cross-border payments, usually processed by multiple foreign banks resulting in exorbitant fees.
 Mastercard’s blockchain also gets rid of the middlemen and connects a purchaser’s bank directly to that of the supplier.

 There are some differences in the way the two companies approach blockchain: the IBM blockchain services only transmit money in the form of digital currency; Mastercard’s blockchain accepts payments in traditional local money, eliminating the issues connected with digital currencies.
 Mastercard also boasts a worldwide settlement network of 22,000 banks and financial institutions while IBM is including only 13 banks in its network.